TheZoq2/dcs_on_linux/README.md

 # DCS on Linux

-DCS world can run on linux through wine and proton, though it does take some work to get running.
-The game has two distribution methods: standalone and steam.
-Both have worked successfully, though often one will be broken and the other work, If one fails it can be a good idea to try the other
+DCS World can run on linux through Wine and Proton, though it does take some work to get running.
+The game has two distribution methods: standalone and Steam.
+Both have worked successfully, though often one will be broken and the other work; if one fails, it can be a good idea to try the other.

 The game also has two versions: stable and open beta.
-Open beta is what is used by most MP servers, and stable is updated less frequently (the advantage of stable for us is that we don't have to work around linux bugs every 2 weeks when a new OB is released)
+Open beta is used by most MP servers, and stable is updated less frequently (the advantage of stable for us being that we don't have to work around Linux bugs every 2 weeks when a new OB is released.)

 Thanks to everyone who has helped getting the game running and debugging issues in the [proton issue tracker](https://github.com/ValveSoftware/Proton/issues/1722).
-Unfortunately, workarounds easily get burried there, so I decided to create this document with known up to date methods for getting things to work.
+Unfortunately, workarounds easily get buried there, so I decided to create this document with known, up-to-date methods for getting things to work.

-## Getting it working through lutris
+## Getting it working through Lutris

 An easy way to get started is to use Lutris.
 Standalone has two install scripts on lutris which may just work out of the box: